Information-Theoretic Approaches to Differential Privacy: Information-Theoretic Bounds on Differential Privacy

 \subsection{Upper bound on maximal leakage}

-\cite{CF12} is one of the first examples of the line of work that modeled the problem of defining the optimal mapping of the input data to a privatized output using a rate-distortion perspective in order to determine the privacy-utility trade-off.
-Additionally, the authors compare differential privacy with maximum information leakage metric to prove that differential privacy does not grant privacy with regard to average and maximal leakage.
-The model in their problem definition is designed as a noiseless communication channel between two parties to transmit a number of measurements denoted $Y \in \mathcal{Y}$ to the receiving end, as well as a set of variables $X\in \mathcal{X}$ which is required to remain private to the sender. $X$ and $Y$ follow the joint distribution $(Y,X) \sim p_{Y,X}(y,x), \; (y,x)\in \mathcal{Y} \times \mathcal{X}$.
+\cite{CF12} is one of the first examples of the line of work that modeled the problem of defining the optimal mapping of the input data to a privatized output in order to determine the privacy-utility trade-off by using rate-distortion theory.
+Additionally, the authors compare differential privacy with the maximum information leakage to prove that differential privacy does not grant privacy with regard to average and maximal leakage.
+Their model is designed as a noiseless communication channel between two parties to transmit a number of measurements denoted $Y \in \mathcal{Y}$ to the receiving end, as well as a set of variables $X\in \mathcal{X}$ which is required to remain private to the sender. $X$ and $Y$ follow the joint distribution $(Y,X) \sim p_{Y,X}(y,x), \; (y,x)\in \mathcal{Y} \times \mathcal{X}$.